 Learning a new language can feel daunting.
 Everywhere you turn, you’ll find a thicker textbook, a faster course, or a more comprehensive set of flashcards.
 How on earth are you supposed to keep up if you get overwhelmed before you even begin?

-But learning a language can be both simple and fun!
-Let’s look at everyday tips to maximize learning by seamlessly integrating the language into your daily life.
-These are:
+But if you are interested in learning a language, it can be both simple and fun!
+Let’s look at everyday tips to maximize learning by seamlessly integrating the learning process into your daily life.
+These language learning tips are:

 - Post your daily goals where you can see them